Out-of-Variable Generalization for Discriminative Models: Introduction

 \section{Introduction}

-An animal's natural intelligence differs from machine intelligence in their ability to generalize from one problem to the next.
-Much of modern machine learning can be seen as large scale pattern recognition on suitably collected \textit{independent and identically distributed (i.\,i.\,d.)} data.
-Its success boils down to its ability to generalize from a set of data points to the next one sampled from the same distribution.
-Though both using the term \textit{generalization}, generalization in the i.\,i.\,d.\ setting is not the same as generalization from one problem to the next.
-The machine learning community studies the latter under the term \textit{out-of-distribution} generalization \cite{shen2021towards, higgins2017beta, 1911.10500, ahuja2021invariance, krueger2021out, zhang2021deep, zhang2021can}, where training and test data deviate in their distributions.
-However, differences in distributions may not fully describe differences in environments \cite{bareinboim2016causal}.
-In the present work, we investigate generalization across environments containing different sets of variables, referring to the problem as \textit{\textbf{out-of-variable (OOV)}} generalization.
+Much of modern machine learning can be viewed as large-scale pattern recognition on suitably collected \textit{independent and identically distributed (i.i.d.)} data.
+Its success builds on generalizing from one observation to the next, sampled from the same distribution.
+Animate intelligence differs from this in its ability to generalize from one {\em problem} to another.
+The machine learning community studies the latter under the term \textit{out-of-distribution} (OOD) generalization \citep{shen2021towards,parascandolo2021learning, ahuja2021invariance, krueger2021out, zhang2021deep,zhang2021can,scholkopf2022causality}, where training and test data differ in their distributions.
+However, differences in distributions do not fully capture differences in environments.
+In the present work, we investigate generalization across environments where different sets of variables are observed, referring to the problem as \textit{\textbf{out-of-variable (OOV)}} generalization.
+While in practice we would expect that many real-world situations exhibit both aspects of OOD and OOV, we note that the OOV problem can occur even if there is no shift in the underlying distribution.
+In the present paper, we will focus on this setting. \looseness=-1